allegro/turnilo/docs/configuration.md

 Alternatively, if you mainly care about large intervals, you might want to try: `['P1D', 'P1W', 'P1M', 'P3M', 'P1Y']`

-**expression** (plywood expression)
+**formula** (string - plywood expression)

-The expression for this dimension.
+The formula for this dimension.
 By default it is `$name` where *name* is the name of the dimension.
-You can create derived dimensions by using non-trivial expressions.
+You can create derived dimensions by using non-trivial formulas.

 Here are some common use cases for derived dimensions:

 #### Lookups